 Figma’s only hope of identifying who’s engaging with their ABM program is if someone from Microsoft fills out a form on their website.
 However, the average form-fill conversion rate for B2B is only around 2%.

-Something very important to keep in mind, though, is to focus on your ICP.
-Just because a deal was won doesn’t mean it’s the type of account you want more of.
+One important thing to keep in mind: focus on your ideal customer profile (ICP).
+Just because a deal was won doesn't mean it's the type of account you want more of.

 At this point, you have a list of people you think are on the buying committee.
-But you can dig deeper to understand exactly who at your target account is expressing interest in your product.
+Contact-level ads help you dig deeper to understand exactly who at your target account is expressing interest.

 With Influ2, you can show ads to the people you believe are in a buying committee and track who engages with your ads.

-When a targeted prospect clicks on your ad, it’s an intent signal that they have some level of interest in your product.
-Influ2 will send a notification to sales with who clicked which ad.
+When a targeted prospect clicks on your ad, it's a signal they have some level of interest in your product.
+Influ2 will send a notification to Sales with who clicked which ad.

 The idea behind multithreading is to engage different members of the buying committee across multiple channels simultaneously, with messaging tailored to their needs and stage in the decision-making process.

-While multithreading is often treated purely as a sales motion, marketing can help the process with contact-level ads.
+While multithreading is often treated purely as a sales motion, marketing can support it with contact-level ads across three angles: persona, buyer's journey stage, and intent.

 Your messaging should be tailored to the needs, challenges, and desires of each person in the buying group.

-So, we might show the CMO ads that target the “our tools already do that” objection, while our CTO messaging is focused on data security concerns.
+You might show the CMO ads that target the "our tools already do that" objection, while your CTO messaging focuses on data security concerns.

-While sales continues to follow-up via email and LinkedIn messages, marketing is showing relevant ads across Facebook, Instagram, LinkedIn and display networks to address each buying committee member’s concerns.
+While Sales follows up via email and LinkedIn, marketing is showing relevant ads across Facebook, Instagram, LinkedIn, and display networks to address each buying committee member's specific concerns.

 There's a common misconception that everyone within a target account moves through the buying journey at the same pace.

-With Influ2, you can show prospects at the beginning of the sales cycle thought leadership content and brand awareness messaging, while people further along can see messaging that speaks to the value of your product, backed up by social proof.
+With Influ2's custom buyer journeys, you can show prospects at the beginning of the sales cycle thought leadership content and brand awareness messaging, while people further along can see messaging that speaks to the value of your product, backed up by social proof.

-For example, we might use an ad flow that looks something like this:
+For example, an ad flow might look like this:

 At Stage 1, our messaging is based on building trust and awareness.

-As the buyer becomes more invested and moves into Stage 3, we switch to in-depth resources like case studies and guides, helping them make more informed decisions and using social proof and real-world use cases.
+As the buyer moves into Stage 3, the ads shift to in-depth resources like case studies and guides.

 Here’s a common scenario.

-Your sales team is in talks with their champion at a target account, but they need to get buy-in from their Director (another member of the buying group) before moving forward.
+Your sales team is in talks with their champion at a target account, but they need buy-in from their Director (another buying group member) before moving forward.

-This is a great opportunity for marketing to get involved and provide air coverage by targeting the Director with ads that reinforce the value of your product and nudge them into taking action.
+This is a great opportunity for marketing to provide air coverage by targeting the Director with ads that reinforce the value of your product and nudge them into taking action.

 Influ2 will track when the Director sees and engages with the ads.
-Once they click an ad, that’s the perfect time for Sales to follow-up on the intent signal with a message that references the champion at the company and the context of the ad they clicked.
+Once they click an ad, that's the right moment for Sales to follow up with a message that references the champion at the company and the context of the ad they clicked.

-The foundation of Sales-Marketing alignment is an agreement on which people are targeted.
+The foundation of Sales and Marketing alignment is an agreement on which people are targeted.

 Marketing also sets engagement thresholds in Influ2 to automatically notify Sales when a target prospect engages with an ad.

 Initially, the VP of Global Sales at PandaDoc was identified as a key stakeholder.
-However, one of the company’s Sales Managers clicked your ad.
+But one of the company's Sales Managers clicked your ad.

 That data gets passed to Sales, including who engaged and what they engaged with.
 Sales hopes to leverage the Sales Manager to influence the VP of Global Sales, so they reach out and book a meeting.